Krabbe disease

 Krabbe disease (KD) (also known as globoid cell leukodystrophy or galactosylceramide lipidosis) is a rare and often fatal lysosomal storage disease that results in progressive damage to the nervous system.
 KD involves dysfunctional metabolism of sphingolipids and is inherited in an autosomal recessive pattern.
 The disease is named after Danish neurologist Knud Krabbe (1885–1961).
+It is caused by mutations in the GALC gene, which cause a deficiency of the enzyme galactosylceramidase.
+Most cases present in infancy and result in progressive neurologic deterioration and death before the age of two.

 Signs and symptoms

 Symptoms in asymptomatic infantile-onset (less than 12 months after birth) and later-onset Krabbe disease present themselves differently.
 Of individuals with infantile-onset KD, 85–90% display progressive neurologic deterioration in infancy and death before the age of two.
 Symptoms include irritability, fevers, limb stiffness, seizures, feeding difficulties (like gastroesophageal reflux disease), vomiting, staring episodes, and slowing of mental and motor development.
 In the first stages of the disease, doctors often mistake the symptoms for those of cerebral palsy.
 Other symptoms include muscle weakness, spasticity, deafness, optic atrophy, optic nerve enlargement, blindness, paralysis, and difficulty when swallowing.
 Prolonged weight loss may also occur.

 About 10–15% of individuals with later-onset KD have a much slower disease progression.
 These individuals may also display symptoms such as esotropia, slurred speech, and slow development or loss of motor milestones.